Asur255/reflection-learning-journal-Asur255/README.md

 **1 Lecture content - Forward Looking**
 **Reflection Question #36.
 What's one goal you would like to set for yourself for next time?**
 *One goal that I’d like the set for myself for future lecture is to participate more by asking and answering questions.
 I sometimes see other students doing this and I think it would be really beneficial for me to do so more.
 Furthermore, I feel that this may be easier in a physical lecture setting.*

+**2 Lab content - Outward Looking**
+**Reflection Question #29 In what ways did it not meet those standards?**
+*Sometimes while doing group work in the labs, our group falls short of some points.
+Often times this may be because we misinterpreted the question or didn’t manage to meet all parts fully.*